tarvt/artichral-smell-gnn/README.md

 - **Contents**:

-  - Training and validation datasets
+  - Training and validation datasets (Download from [Google Drive](https://drive.google.com/file/d/1YkFwFoly6AS3H4_omEGC5tBNDMxXBRSV/view?usp=sharing) unzip the dataset to the Dataset folder.)

   - Preprocessing classes for training